Las Vegas Probate Lawyer & Trust Administration Attorneys

 Probate is the Legal Process of Changing Title to Assets From a Deceased Person to the Person or Entity Entitled to Receive Those Assets.

 The assets of an estate will pass to the beneficiaries named in a will or trust.
 If there is no will or trust, then the assets will pass to the heirs under Nevada law – this is usually the closest living family member(s).
-Probate and trust administration is the process to collect and manage the assets left behind, pay the appropriate expenses and debts, and distribute the assets as required.
+Probate administration and trust administration is the process to collect and manage the assets left behind, pay the appropriate expenses and debts, and distribute the assets as required.
 A personal representative is in charge of a probate administration, and a trustee is in charge of a trust administration.
 Both are known as a fiduciary (someone who is held to fiduciary duties).

 Probate in Nevada